-Europe boasts one of the world's lowest poverty rates, standing at average was 5.5% (Metropolis, 2022).
+Europe boasts one of the world's lowest poverty rates, standing at terms of housing affordability at the 1.3% in 2021, whereas the global average was 5.5% (Metropolis, 2022).
 Moreover, the European population living in poverty is half that of Latin America and the Caribbean and over three times lower than Asia's poverty rate.
 While the overall poverty rate is a valuable indicator for understanding the region's general poverty landscape, it may not fully capture the complexities within Europe.
 Other key metrics, such as the percentage of the population at risk of poverty or social exclusion, can provide more nuanced insights into the dynamics and challenges within the region.
 This indicator encompasses three conditions: individuals with incomes earning 60% less than the national average, those unable to acquire at least 7 of the 13 predetermined deprivation items (including essentials like an internet connection or having two pairs of properly fitting shoes) and individuals in households with minimal adult work (20% or less) in the past year.